williampittman/js-demo/README.md

 - you must input your credentials in the config file, as well as add your client_id to the script tags

-  - in your terminal, type 'npm run dev'
+  - in your terminal, type 'npm install' and once complete, type 'npm run dev'

 open a browser, and go to localhost:5000